nseckinoral/Eksi/ContributionGuideline.md

 * Fork it.
 * Create a new branch
-* Create a pull request
+* Create a pull request and send it to dev branch